BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 1. "Only with a good culture can we enjoy all of the good things that are available to us"
 <p>
     You can't be completely civilized in a larger culture that's uncivilized.
-    Can you be "Mr. Nice Guy" in prison?
+    Can you be "Mr. Nice Guy" in a violent prison?
 </p>

 <p>
-    Americans forever try to circumvent this.
-    Try to create the perfect bubble.
+    Americans forever try to circumvent this; try to create the perfect bubble.
     Then something crazy happens, and the bubble is breached.
     Your $87,000 health insurance claim gets denied.
 </p>